HCL-TECH-SOFTWARE/digital-experience/docs/overview/ccf_strategy95.md

 **Video**: [HCL Digital Experience - Installing HCL Portal 9.5 CF18](https://youtu.be/RUjDkVAR_zM)

+!!! note
-**Note:** Each release of a maintenance package is included in your HCL Digital Experience offering.
+    Each release of a maintenance package is included in your HCL Digital Experience offering.

 ## Overview